thomasbattram/quant_genetics_book/README.md

 # Walsh and Lynch.
 Genetics and Analysis of Quantitative Traits

-Notes + some simulations to help understand the book
+Notes + some simulations to help understand the book.

+All of the notes can be found in notes/\_book/quant_genetics_book_notes.pdf OR in notes/\_book/index.html.

 ## To-do